Island FM: History

 In late 2020, Island FM became a part of Bauer's Hits Radio Network for commercial sales.
-It remains owned by Tindle with no shared programming.
+It remains owned by Tindle with some shared programming with Channel 103.

 Island FM began digital radio transmissions, alongside Channel 103, on 1 August 2021 with the launch of the local Ofcom-licensed DAB multiplex for the Channel Islands.

 Programming

-Island FM's core audience is the 15-45 age group, playing contemporary hits - predominantly from the 1980s to the present day.
+Island FM's core audience is the 15-45 age group, playing contemporary hits - predominantly from the 1990s to the present day.

-News bulletins are presented locally from 6am until 6pm, Monday to Friday.
+News bulletins are presented locally from 6:30am until 6pm, Monday to Friday.

 The station's weekend news service broadcasts local content, presented either from Jersey or Guernsey from 8am until noon.
 Sky News provides the service outside these times.

 Transmission

 Island FM has broadcast on 104.7 FM in Guernsey and 93.7 FM in Alderney since launching in 1992.

 The station began DAB+ transmissions, alongside those of Channel 103, on 1 August 2021 with the launch of the local Ofcom-licensed DAB multiplex for the Channel Islands.
 This service is radiated from transmitters at Les Touillets in Guernsey and Les Platons in Jersey.